joneswack/ocr-workbench/README.md

 Additionally, the correct path for the tesseract data directory needs to be set in ``docling_environment/config.json``.
 See [https://tesseract-ocr.github.io/tessdoc/Installation.html](https://tesseract-ocr.github.io/tessdoc/Installation.html) for an explanation.
 If you do not wish to use tesseract, simply remove it from ``ocr_engines`` in ``docling_environment/config.json``.

+**Azure Document Intelligence**

+In order to use Azure Document Intelligence, you need to set up an account on Microsoft Azure and create a Document Intelligence resource.
+Then place the API key `docint_environment/config.json`.

 ## Running experiments